skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 are.
 The sails are tied up and everyone else is sent below.

 Skeeve begins offering random spells he can do.
-None of them are "make the storm go away", so the captain sends him belowdecks with the rest.
+None of them are "make the storm go away", so the captain sends him below-decks with the rest.
 Thordek and Thu'fir have no trouble keeping the ship on course.

 Night falls.
 Inorem stands just inside the door and runs the damage control operation.
 At first he sets the men to bilge, but it is a lost